-The Red Sox do have a team Hall of Fame.
+The Red Sox also have a team Hall of Fame.
 The 86 members' plaques are inside the big press box and luxury box are behind home plate, where the general public can only see them on the Fenway Park Tour.
 The members are:

 * From the 1903-04 World Champions: Pitcher Cy Young and 3rd baseman-manager Jimmy Collins.